hbenhoud/Data-structures-with-Python/README.md

-# Data structures with Python
+# Data structures with Python.

 This is a simple implementation of linked lists and HashTable using Python.